 - Garlic: 3 cloves, minced

-- Broth: 6 cups of beef or vegetable broth
+- Broth: 6 cups of beef or vegatable broth

-- Thyme: 1 teaspoon dried thyme or a few sprigs of fresh thyme
+- Thyme: 1 teaspoon dried thyme or a few fresh sprigs

 - Bay leaves: 2 bay leaves

-- Baguette: 1 large, sliced into thick pieces
+- Baguette: 1 big loaf, cut into thick peices

 - Olive oil: 2 tablespoons